 Chengdu is a good in-between for students who love the outdoors, but still want to live in a major city.
 People here are friendly and speak in a distinct Mandarin dialect.
 On top of that, there are loads of university students in Chengdu to hang out with during your time overseas, and you can ride a bike just about anywhere within the city.

-Here are some popular study abroad programs in Chengdu:
+Popular study abroad programs in Chengdu:

 6. Hangzhou: Lakes & Temples